Darvish fans 10 and doubles, Machado HR, Padres beat Rockies

 Machado’s homer to left off Gray (4-4) followed Trent Grisham’s leadoff triple.
 It was Machado’s sixth.
 Jake Cronenworth then singled for San Diego’s third straight hit, advanced on Tommy Pham’s grounder and scored for a 3-0 lead when Gray couldn’t hold onto the throw on Jurickson Profar’s grounder for what would have been the third out.

 Machado homered a day after stirring controversy on social media when he slid into St. Louis Cardinals second baseman Tommy Edman to break up a double play in the four-run fourth inning of the Padres’ 5-3 victory.
-Manager Jayce Tingler called it a clean play and said Machado did exactly what baserunners are taught to do.
+Tingler called it a clean play and said Machado did exactly what baserunners are taught to do.
 Tingler said he thought that play won the game.

 Darvish’s batterymate, Victor Caratini, hit a two-run double in the fourth.
 The Padres added two runs in the sixth.
 Profar singled, took third on Gray’s errant pickoff throw and scored on Kim Ha-seong’s single.
 Darvish doubled after Caratini hit into a double play.